powerslacker/slacker/content/archives/abstraction-antipatterns-in-go.md

 Additionally, an application’s architecture should be as complex as it needs to be — but no more.
 If there are only two implementations, standard control flow such as an `if` statement works just as well as an `interface`.
 If booleans are seen as primitive at your workplace, accept an `interface`, or a function signature, but return a concrete type.

-Just be sure to pass around explicit implementations instead of abstract types.

 ## Big Centralized Interfaces & Implementations

 The vast majority of `interface` usage I’ve seen in the wild is used to make code easier to test.
 By accepting an `interface`, as opposed to a concrete type a function or methods dependencies can be easily mocked.
 Building an `interface`, an implementation of that `interface`, and a mock implementation can become tedious when done for multiple types.